WKY: Early years

 The WKY call sign was randomly assigned from a list of available call letters.
 Currently most stations west of the Mississippi River have call letters beginning with "K".
 However, WKY was licensed before the government changed the dividing line between W and K call signs.
 Prior to the January 1923 establishment of the Mississippi River as the boundary, call letters beginning with "W" were generally assigned to stations east of an irregular line formed by the western state borders from North Dakota south to Texas, with calls beginning with "K" going only to stations in states west of that line.

-On November 1922, WKY announced a "silent night" policy, meaning the station would broadcast only four, and later three nights a week.
+In November 1922, WKY announced a "silent night" policy, meaning the station would broadcast only four, and later three nights a week.
 This was so listeners could have a chance to tune into other stations in neighboring states.

 Richards and Hull struggled to keep WKY on the air.
 In late 1925, Richards left the radio business, but Hull continued to keep WKY going by selling shares of the station to radio dealers in Oklahoma City.
 The dealers paid Hull a small fee to keep the station broadcasting, but over time, they decided the financial drain had become too much.
 In 1928, WKY was purchased by the Oklahoma Publishing Company, which also owned the Daily Oklahoman newspaper.
 The price was $5,000 (about $75,000 today).

 The formal opening of the new WKY was set for November 11, 1928, but the station went on the air several days earlier to carry the presidential election returns as Herbert Hoover won in a Republican landslide.

 That December, the station became an NBC Red Network affiliate and began carrying the network's programs.
 During the "Golden Age of Radio" that included dramas, comedies, news, sports, soap operas, game shows and big band broadcasts.
 By the following year, WKY was attempting to operate like the powerhouse stations in the East.
 Aside from NBC network shows, everything broadcast by WKY originated locally.

 WKY operated from the Skirvin Hotel in downtown Oklahoma City from 1936 to 1951, and was contracted to broadcast live from the Venetian Room from 11:00 to midnight every evening.
 The opening night performance cost $15 a couple for dinner and dancing.

 From November 1941, through June 1942, WKY broadcast its own original supernatural thriller series called Dark Fantasy.
 All 31 episodes can still be heard today.